-My background is in producing having completed my masters degree at the Northern Media School, followed by working as a producer on independent short films and promos including the award winning Film London funded short film Physical Education (2010).
-The following year I made my non student directorial debut with the Film London backed coming of age film First Bite (2011) which has so far been watched over 1.9 millions times on YouTube.
+I made my non student directorial debut with the Film London funded coming of age film First Bite (2011).
 This was followed up by Siren (2014), a short film focusing on the sexual awakening of a woman in her early twenties.
 Alice: A Social Media Journey (2015) was my first non-fiction film, commissioned by the joint university research project ‘ReelLives’.

 In 2017 I crowdfunded Pillow Talk which was selected for over 25 festivals and was funded a second time by Film London, to make Breathe.
 Made as part of the London Calling 2017 slate, it was released in festivals at the start of 2018 and picked up Best Screenplay at the Rob Knox Film Festival.

 I directed my sixth fiction short film Confessional which had its UK premier at BAFTA qualifying Underwire Festival in September 2019.

 BAFTA Crew 2018